Seren-Hughes/boops-and-snoots-rescue/TESTING.md

   </script>
 ```

 **Credit:** The input validation solution was inspired by discussions on [Stack Overflow](https://stackoverflow.com/questions/8936018/limit-input-to-numbers-and-on-input-field) and guidance from [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/tel#validation).
-Additionally, an insightful discussion on type="tel" and its behavior with assistive technologies was found in [this Stack Overflow answer.](https://stackoverflow.com/questions/67903970/how-do-i-accept-only-numbers-and-reject-letters-for-input-tel)
+Additionally, an insightful discussion on type="tel" and its behaviour with assistive technologies was found in [this Stack Overflow answer.](https://stackoverflow.com/questions/67903970/how-do-i-accept-only-numbers-and-reject-letters-for-input-tel)

 ## Feedback
 I have thoroughly tested this project to ensure functionality, usability, and responsiveness.
 However, I welcome any feedback or suggestions for improvement.
 If you spot any issues or have ideas on how this project could be enhanced, please feel free to reach out.